-In accordance with the ASC 740-270 guidance regarding accounting for income taxes at interim dates, the amount of the valuation allowance reversed at June 30, 2017 (\$149.9 million) relates to our change in judgment regarding the realizability of the related deferred income tax asset as it relates to future years (i.e. 2018 and after).
+In accordance with the ASC 740-270 guidance regarding accounting for income taxes at interim dates, the amount of the valuation allowance reversed at June 30, 2017 (\$149.9 million of which \$141.9 million related to Germany and \$8.0 million related to Belgium) relates to our change in judgment regarding the realizability of the related deferred income tax asset as it relates to future years (i.e. 2018 and after).
 A change in judgment regarding the realizability of deferred tax assets as it relates to the current year is considered in determining the estimated annual effective tax rate for the year.
-Accordingly, of the aggregate \$173 million deferred income tax asset valuation allowance recognized at December 31, 2016, approximately \$163 million has been reversed through June 30, 2017, and the remaining \$20 million (which relates to the expected level of profitability of our German and Belgian operations in calendar 2017) will be reversed during the third and fourth quarters of 2017 (such aggregate reversal amount includes the \$9.5 million increase to our deferred income tax asset valuation allowance as a result of changes in currency exchange rates recognized as part of other comprehensive income (loss).
+Accordingly, our income tax benefit in the first nine months of 2017 includes an aggregate non-cash income tax benefit of \$170.4 million related to the reversal of the German and Belgian valuation allowance, comprised of \$12.7 million recognized in the first six months of 2017 related to the utilization of a portion of the German and Belgian NOLs during such period, \$149.9 million related to the portion of both the German and Belgian NOLs during such period.
+In addition, our deferred income tax asset valuation allowance increased \$9.0 million in the first nine months of 2017 as a result of changes in currency exchange rates, which increase was recognized as part of other comprehensive income (loss).
+The remaining deferred income tax asset valuation allowance of \$11.7 million as of September 30, 2017 will be reversed during the fourth quarter of 2017.